stefan63/klippain-shaketune/docs/README.md

 ## Shake&Tune CLI

 Shake&Tune also includes a **[command-line interface (CLI)](./cli_usage.md)** that allows you to generate graphs from existing measurement data without needing a running Klipper instance.
-This is particularly useful for processing data on a different machine (like your laptop) than your printer or re-run a newer/older version of Shake&Tune on an already recorded data files.
+This is particularly useful for processing data on a different machine (like your laptop) than your printer or re-run a newer/older version of Shake&Tune on already recorded data files.

 ## Resonance testing workflow